 Having given up the luxury of weekends and holidays, they jumped into the fray, and the store soon began to succeed.
 They soon expanded the store to 9,000-square feet from the original 6,000.
 Rick began featuring a line of charcoal and gas grills, and used the new space to highlight a selection of models.
 On Saturdays, you could pull up to the storefront, and the heavenly smell of meat smoking on the grill greeted you.
 Soon, most Saturday customers tried to time their shopping until the early afternoon when they knew Rick and Dick would be serving up succulent samples of the results.
 To this date, the kettles are smoking meat out in the front parking lot every Saturday.
 A new Kingwood tradition had been born.

 Success was well-earned, and soon Rick was planning for new, larger quarters in Kings Crossing.
-About that time, the local Ace Hardware, located where Famous Footwear is now located, went out of business.
+About that time, a local hardware store, located where Famous Footwear is now located, went out of business.
 Rick bought their assets, and with a one-year lease on that location, hurried his plans for the new building at the current location.
 When that new store opened in 1994, he moved all the materials and stock and closed the two old stores.
 He added a unique marketing concept, a lumberyard shed, in 1997.

-In 1996, they changed the store to Alspaugh’s Ace Hardware because they felt the new association offered them a much better future.
+In 1996, they changed the store to Alspaugh’s Hardware.
 About that time, Dick’s health began to fail.
 He had a heart attack, but recovered, and was soon back at the store as much as possible.
 Just before Thanksgiving, in November 1997, Dick died suddenly.
 The Kingwood community had suffered a great loss, and so had the Alspaugh family.

 As an ongoing spirit of giving, Rick has a fundraiser for charity every month, such as Ladies’ Night, Santa Claus’ Kingwood arrival at Christmas, and the Super Bowl related sales and activities.
 The walls of the stairwell to his office are lined with framed letters, pictures, and commendations from recipients of Rick’s generosity.
 Practically every local Boy Scout who has worked to attain the rank of Eagle Scout has received Rick’s support and some funding of the Eagle candidate’s project.
 Upon reaching that goal, each newly appointed Eagle Scout receives a nice gift certificate.